 Two contact hours will be equivalent to one practical session.

-Scheme for Assessment for subjects of 100 marks

-Semester end Evaluation will be of 60 marks Internal Assessment of 40 marks

-Allocation of 40 marks of Internal Assessment shall be on the following basis:

-- a) Mid Semester Test (15 marks)

-- b) Assignment (05 marks)

-- c) Presentation based upon Assignment (05 marks)

-- d) Snap Test (5 marks)

-- e) Case Study Based Test/ Corporate Engagement Project (10 marks)

-MBA SEMESTER I

-Course Title: Management Perspectives

-Course No.: PSMB TC101 Minimum Contact hrs.: 45
+Scheme for Assessment for subjects of 100 marks Semester end Evaluation will be of 60 marks Internal Assessment of 40 marks Allocation of 40 marks of Internal Assessment shall be on the following basis: - a) Mid Semester Test (15 marks) - b) Assignment (05 marks) - c) Presentation based upon Assignment (05 marks) - d) Snap Test (5 marks) - e) Case Study Based Test/ Corporate Engagement Project (10 marks) MBA SEMESTER I Course Title: Management Perspectives Course No.: PSMB TC101 Minimum Contact hrs.: 45 Duration of Examination: 3 hours Maximum Marks: 100 Marks Semester Examination: 60 Marks Internal Assessment: 40 Marks Total Credits: 4 COURSE OUTCOME:

-The objective of the course to familiarize the participants with the basic concepts, processes and current issues in management and thus to enhance their understanding of how organizations function and the complex relationship existing within the organization and processes of management.

-The management process and the natural of managerial work; the evolution of management.
+Co1: To familiarize the participants with the basic concepts, processes and current issues in management.
+CO2: To enhance their understanding of how organizations function and the complex relationship existing within the organization and processes of management.
+UNIT-I The management process and the natural of managerial work; the evolution of management.
 Current and emerging management thought: Approaches to management; the manager's complex environment; Professionalization of management in India.
 The nature and process of decision-making.
 Decision making models: Groups and decision-making analytical aids in decision making.

-Nature, purpose and framework of Planning: types of plans.
+UNIT-II Nature, purpose and framework of Planning: types of plans.
 The nature of objectives and MBO; Strategies, Policies and Planning Premises.
 Nature and purpose of organizing; Determinants of organization structure; Basic Departmentation; Line and staff concept, New approaches in organization design; Downsizing and it's implications; Span of management; Authority relationships; Delegation and decentralizaton; Organization Climate; Organizational change Creativity and innovation.

-Direction as a management process: it's significance and main elements; Coordination-it's importance and techniques; Nature, scope and concept of management control system; control techniques; Information resource management; Behavioral implications of management control.

-Knowledge management; Total quality management; Business process re-engineering; New people management; management of productivity; Organizing new ventures; Comparative managementin selected countries; International management and MNCs; Corporate Governance; Theory of constraints: Issues and concerns.
+UNIT-III Direction as a management process: it's significance and main elements; Coordination-it's importance and techniques; Nature, scope and concept of management control system; control techniques; Information resource management; Behavioral implications of management control.
+UNIT-IV Knowledge management; Total quality management; Business process re-engineering; New people management; management of productivity; Organizing new ventures; Comparative management in selected countries; International management and MNCs; Corporate Governance; Theory of constraints: Issues and concerns.
 Note for the paper setting:

+The Question Paper shall contain two parts A and B. In Part A the Paper Setter will be required to set Ten Short Answer questions (of two marks each) from any part of the Syllabus.
+In part B, a total of Six Long Answer questions (of ten marks each) will be set selecting at least one question from each unit of the Syllabus.
+Part A shall be compulsory and in Part B the Candidates will be required to attempt any four questions out of six.
+Suggested Readings:
-Koontz and O'Donnel : Essentials of Management G.R.Terry : Principles of Management

-Koontz and Weihrich : Management: A Global Perspective

-Peter F. Drucker : Management: Tasks and Responsibility Brtan & Thakur : Management Today - Principles & Practices

-Study Material :
+Koontz and O'Donnel : Essentials of Management G.R.Terry : Principles of Management Koontz and Weihrich : Management : A Global Perspective Peter F. Drucker : Management : Tasks and Responsibility Brtan & Thakur : Management Today - Principles & Practices Study Material :

-Course Title: Principles of Marketing

-Course No.: PSMBTC102 Minimum Contact hrs.: 45 Duration of Examination: 3 hours

-Maximum Marks: 100 Marks Semester Examination: 60 Marks Internal Assessment: 40 Marks
+Course Title: Principles of Marketing Course No.: PSMBTC102 Minimum Contact hrs.: 45 Duration of Examination: 3 hours Maximum Marks: 100 Marks Semester Examination: 60 Marks Internal Assessment: 40 Marks Total Credits: 4 COURSE OUTCOME: